BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **The Oakenshield** `ACTIVE`

-If Thorin uses [Shielding] in a Combat and wins, he may make a single Strength 4 Strike against one enemy involved in the Combat.
+This is a Unique [shield].
+Additionally, if Thorin elects to [shield] with the Oakenshield and wins the Combat, then he may inflict a single Strength 4 hit on one enemy model involved in the Combat.

 - **To Arms!** `ACTIVE`

-Once per game at the start of his Activation, this rule may be declared.
-All friendly Erebor models within 3" of Thorin gain +1 Strength until the end of that turn.
+Once per game, at the start of his Activation, Thorin can declare he is using this special rule.
+If he does, then until the end of the turn all friendly Erebor models within 3" of Thorin increase their Strength by 1.

 </div>